Daniel Inouye

+Daniel Ken Inouye (/iːˈnoʊˌeɪ/ ee-NOH-ay, 井上 建, September 7, 1924 – December 17, 2012) was an American attorney, soldier, and statesman from the state of Hawaii.
+A Democrat, Inouye served in Hawaii's territorial House of Representatives and territorial Senate, and he also served in the United States House of Representatives and the United States Senate.
+Inouye is known for his World War II heroism and for his longevity in public service; he served in the U.S. Senate for 49 years.

 Inouye fought in World War II as part of the 442nd Infantry Regiment.
 He lost his right arm to a grenade wound and received several military decorations, including the Medal of Honor (the nation's highest military award).
-He later earned a J.D. degree from George Washington University Law School.
-Returning to Hawaii, Inouye was elected to Hawaii's territorial House of Representatives in 1953, and was elected to the territorial Senate in 1957.
+Inouye later earned a J.D. degree from George Washington University Law School.

+Returning to Hawaii, Inouye was elected to Hawaii's territorial House of Representatives in 1953 and was elected to the territorial Senate in 1957.
 When Hawaii achieved statehood in 1959, Inouye was elected as its first member of the U.S. House of Representatives.
 He was first elected to the U.S. Senate in 1962.
+Inouye was the second Asian American U.S. senator in history, following Hawaii Republican Hiram Fong.
+Because of his seniority, Inouye became president pro tempore of the Senate following the death of Robert Byrd on June 28, 2010, making him third in the presidential line of succession after the vice president and the speaker of the House of Representatives.
+Inouye continued to serve in the U.S. Senate until his death in 2012.
 He never lost an election in 58 years as an elected official, and he exercised an exceptionally large influence on Hawaii politics.

-Inouye was the second Asian American senator following Hawaii Republican Hiram Fong.
-Inouye was the first Japanese American to serve in the U.S. House of Representatives and the first Japanese American to serve in the U.S. Senate.
-Because of his seniority, Inouye became president pro tempore of the Senate following the death of Robert Byrd on June 29, 2010, making him third in the presidential line of succession after the Vice President and the Speaker of the House of Representatives.
-At the time of his death, Inouye was the most senior sitting U.S. senator, the second-oldest sitting U.S. senator (seven and a half months younger than Frank Lautenberg of New Jersey), and the last sitting U.S. senator to have served during the presidencies of John F. Kennedy, Lyndon B. Johnson, and Richard Nixon.

 Inouye was a posthumous recipient of the Presidential Medal of Freedom and the Order of the Paulownia Flowers.
-Among other public structures, Honolulu International Airport has since been renamed Daniel K. Inouye International Airport in his memory.
+Among other public structures named after Inouye, Honolulu International Airport has since been renamed Daniel K. Inouye International Airport in his memory.